cryptopunksnotdead/punks.sandbox/README.md

-# cryptopunks libraries, tools & scripts

-- [**cryptopunks**](cryptopunks) - mint your own 24×24 pixel punk images off chain from the True Official Genuine Matt & John's® Punks V2 sha256-verified original 10 000 unique character collection; incl.
-2x/4x/8x zoom for bigger sizes
-- [cryptopunks-graphql](cryptopunks-graphql) - (lite) cryptopunks (http json) graphql api / client
+# (Pixel Art) Punk Sandbox

+How-tos and samples scripts to generate your own punk pixel art and more

+## License

+The `punks.sandbox` scripts are dedicated to the public domain.
+Use it as you please with no restrictions whatsoever.

 ## Questions?
 Comments?

 Post them on the [CryptoPunksDev reddit](https://old.reddit.com/r/CryptoPunksDev).
 Thanks.

-## License

-The `cryptopunks` scripts are dedicated to the public domain.
-Use it as you please with no restrictions whatsoever.